 Premature or unfounded allegations of racial or ethnic discrimination can harm a community bank’s reputation.
 Therefore, the confidentiality of specific community bank information should be preserved while investigations are being conducted and before conclusions are reached.

 In September of 2020, HUD finalized a rule that amended the agency’s interpretation of the Fair Housing Act’s disparate impact standard to better reflect the Supreme Court’s 2015 ruling.
 However, in June of 2021 HUD proposed rescinding the 2020 rule in favor of returning to the 2013 standard.
-ICBA believes that a return to the 2013 rule is inappropriate because that standard is not in line with the Supreme Court’s decision in Inclusive Communities.
+ICBA believes that an outright return to the 2013 rule is inappropriate because that standard is not in line with the Supreme Court’s decision in Inclusive Communities